zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 Philip said, "I'm taking you to a small place where there are no serfs, only free men and women."

-They approached a small village and found houses without a castle wall, without earls, or knights, being worked on by the craftsmen themselves.
+They approached a small village and found houses without a castle wall, without earls, or knights, being worked on by the people themselves.
 Preet Bharara was there, along with his friend Anne Milgram.
 Sam Harris, Ben Thompson, Yascha Mounk, and Benedict Evans could also be seen working on their houses.

 By having their own houses they can spend the time to create more complex and nuanced gardens, all without pressure from merchants and heralds.
 They are supported by others that value their work on its own merits and not for the amount of people that it can attract to hear pronouncements.
 And while mobs may complain to the earl and demand those that support the cottage industry be destroyed, he has no power to take their land from them because it is outside of his realm.